A chronology of continued square roots and other continued compositions, through the year 2016: The Chronology

-\item (1826) ``Herrn Prof. Schmidten" [Henri Gerner Schmidten], Versuch \"{u}ber die Integration der Differential-Gleichungen. \emph{Journal f\"{u}r die reine und angewandte Mathematik} \textbf{1}, 137--151.
 In this ``[e]xcerpt from an essay read by the author, in the Royal Danish Academy of Sciences , Copenhagen, in the Danish language," Schmidten furthers his applications of successive substitution.
 Beginning with a differential equation of the form

 he shows how, under helpful conditions, one may iteratively rearrange and integrate to produce a reduced equation

 where $c_n$ is a constant of integration.
 Schmidten then assumes that $f_n$ can be inverted (with inverse $P$), by which one obtains